 If your version of Windows does not have Bitlocker (Windows 10 Home does not), you can use the free encryption tool from VeraCrypt.
 Its free but has one extra step compared to Microsoft BitLocker: VeraCrypt will require you to create a recovery disk (so you need a DVD burner or a spare USB drive).
 Also, VeraCrypt will not make use of the TPM chip if your computer has one.
 Setting up VeraCrypt is easy: download and install VeraCrypt, go to the menu option System, select Encrypt System Partition/Drive and then follow the instructions in the wizard.

 Use a document portal to send and receive attachments containing client data.
 This used to be expensive and complicated to setup, but Encyro's easy to use document portal has changed all that.
 You do not have to setup any client folders or accounts.
 You simply get a free account and start sending documents or messages to your client's email address.
 Everything else, including client folder creation, is automatic.
 Clients can receive documents securely, without creating an account (optionally, they may create a free account).
 You continue to send documents the same way regardless of whether the client creates an account or not.
-Encyro even works with your Facebook account - so you need not create an extra password.
+Encyro even works with your Facebook or Google account - so you need not create an extra password.
 This video explains more.

 If you want to develop a more comprehensive security strategy, review this quick summary of IRS guidelines for Tax Preparers.